JasonLandis/JasonLandis/README.md

 #### Rubik's Cube designer

 This will be a website where people can create their own rubik's cube designs with ease.
-My profile picture is of a design I call the circuit cube.
-It has 3 solutions.
+I have made a few of my own multiple solution rubik's cube designs.
+My profile picture is one I made called the circuit cube with 3 distinct solutions.